 If you're interested in other tools to help you adjust the appropriate dosage for your pet, check out these tools:

 How much chocolate is harmful to cats?

 We can't give you a straightforward answer — the deadliness depends on a given type of sweets and the individual weight of your cat. 🍩

-Check the Omni chocolate poison calculator on your left to compute the specific numbers.
+Check the Omni Calculator's chocolate poison calculator on your left to compute the specific numbers.

 How to use the cat chocolate toxicity calculator?

 Your cat ate chocolate — you need to act quickly!